 What Makes Docker Different

-Every MCP server runs in isolated containers with CPU and memory limits, preventing resource issues.
-Cryptographically signed images ensure supply chain security for sensitive data handling.
+Every MCP server runs in isolated containers with CPU and memory limits, helping teams manage resource usage.
+Signed images can support supply chain controls for sensitive deployments.

 Key Capabilities